Peter Rohde (footballer): Coaching career

 Rohde obtained a sports teacher degree at the German University of Physical Culture (Deutsche Hochschule für Körperkultur) (DHfK) in Leipzig in 1979.

-Rohde became a youth trainer in the youth department of BFC Dynameo after ending his playing career.
+Rohde became a youth trainer in the youth department of BFC Dynamo after ending his playing career.
 Initially, he was responsible for the 13-year-old team together with trainer Helmut Koch.
 The team became East German vice-champion in the 1978–79 season.
 From the summer of 1979, he was then responsible for the 12-year-old team, with the support of trainer Peter Rentzsch.

 Rohde succeeded Henry Häusler as coach of the BFC Dynamo junior team in the Junior Oberliga (Juniorenoberliga) (de) in 1984.
 The Junior team represented the top talents of BFC Dynamo during the East German era.
 Rohde led the junior team of BFC Dynamo to a victory in the 1986-87 East German Junior Cup.
 The Junior team then also won the 1986-87 East German Junior Championship (de) and completed the Double.
 The Junior team of BFC Dynamo in the 1986-87 season included players such as Hendrik Herzog, Jörg Buder, Jörn Lenz, Jens-Uwe Zöphel, Thorsten Boer and Andreas Nofz, who would go on to play for BFC Dynano, then named FC Berlin, in the early 1990s.

 The Junior-Oberliga was disbanded after the 1988-89 season.
 The reserve teams of the DDR-Oberliga clubs was also no longer allowed to participate in the second-tier DDR-Liga.
 Instead, the Next Generation Oberliga (Nachwuchsoberliga) was introduced.
 Rohde became the coach of the BFC Dynamo team in the Next Generation Oberliga in 1989.

 The 1989-90 season was turbulent, marked by the political change in East Germany.
 The coach of the first team of BFC Dynamo Helmut Jäschke resigned during the winter break 1989-1990, after internal disputes within the club, caused by the uncoordinated transfer negotiations regarding Andreas Thom and Rainer Ernst and the controversial goalkeeping change from Bodo Rudwaleit to Oskar Kosche in the autumn, player dissatisfaction, and his impending replacement.
 Rohde then became the new coach of the first team of BFC Dynamo, with Thomas Niendorf as his assistant.
 He had already been the coach of eight players in the team as a youth coach.
 His younger brother, Frank Rohde, was now the team captain.